testmailtt/webhook.site/docs/faq.markdown

 ## How do I send data to my computer/localhost?

+There's several ways to accomplish this depending on your needs.

-You can either periodically fetch the data using the [Webhook.site API](api/tokens.md#get-requests) or stream requests to a local URL using the [Webhook.site CLI](cli.md), in a similar fashion to e.g. ngrok.
+You can periodically fetch the data using the [Webhook.site API](api/tokens.md#get-requests)

+Requests can also be streamed to a local URL using the [Webhook.site CLI](cli.md), in a similar fashion to e.g. ngrok.

+Webhook.site also supports the XHR Redirect feature, which uses your browser in order to forward the requests.
+Note that the endpoint will need CORS headers so that the browser will be able to send requests to it, and the forwarding will only work as long as the browser window is open.

 ## I'm getting a 404 Not Found, what's wrong? / When does Webhook.site URLs expire?